georgfedermann/DocFamilySymbolTables/README.md

 which loosens the stern declarative character of XSLT by introducing writable variables.

-This project takes the idea a step further by introducing one dimensional variables that can be used like lists or fields.
+This project takes the idea a step further by introducing symbol tables that allow the creation and management of scalar and field variables.
+If there is the demand, type checking and scopes might be added to the project in the future.

 The motiviation for this project is to provide support for the hit2ass project, which transforms HIT/CLOU text components to Assentis DocFamily Workspaces.